Last Updated on November 24, 2022 by ashley.davis

 Safety and security are of the utmost priority in an Assisted Living facility.
 All the apartments and vulnerable locations in the community include fire alarms, fire extinguishers, and security cameras.
 The community is usually protected with physical barriers to entry and exit without permission.
 Trained security staff and nurses are available in appropriate areas to oversee the smooth running of daily activities, act to prevent emergencies, and prevent trespassers.

-Your belongings will be in safe hands, and you can remain reassured that harm will not come in your way as you’ll be in a supervised surrounding 24/7.
+Your belongings will be in safe hands, and you can remain reassured that harm will not come in your way as you’ll be in supervised surroundings 24/7.

 5. You won’t ever bump into things, or climb uncomfortable stairs again.